Izzygit/TrickandTrailReleases/test2/README.md

 1. Carve around to see how it feels.
 Downhill is the best to test braking roll.
 Increase and decrease the factors as you see fit.
 Observe active Roll Kp on the APPUI page.
 1. After you are satisfied with your roll tune, do some low speed circles to see how it feels before adjusting low speed scaling.
 1. I recommend keeping the ERPM values as 3000 and 750 for now.
 Increase the Maximum Scaler and do some low speed circles again to feel the effect.
 500% will get a little intense.
 I use 350%.
 1. After you have found your low speed scaling, test it under a higher load for vibration.
 I recommend engaging your maximum acceleration roll kp while riding uphill grass at low speed.
-Adjust the Kalman factors on the pitch tune if necessary.
+Adjust the Pitch Filter on the pitch tune if necessary.

 ## Surge
 1. Because surge is dependent on your pitch tune, different settings may be required.
 First enable surge.